Blue Carbon Methodology

 - Ocean education: ocean-focused extra-curricular activities such as sea scouts and stand cubs as well as lifesaver programmes and swimming lessons.

 - Livelihoods and capacity building: improving livelihoods and building capacity is necessary to support the future generation of ocean kelp farmers, scientists, and coastal communities so that they benefit from the opportunities offered by the creation of a new seaweed cultivation sector.
 We focus on capacity building and gender equality to support an equitable future.

 Blue House Programme

-The Blue House Programme, is a partnership between Stuchtey Daughters & Sons, Kelp Blue, the Kelp Forest Foundation and other supporters and has the aim to develop scientific talent in natural ecosystems by providing rolling scholarships to Namibian students (with a bias towards women) and twining them with peers from leading Universities abroad.
+The Blue House Programme is a partnership between Stuchtey Daughters & Sons, Kelp Blue, the Kelp Forest Foundation and other supporters and has the aim to develop scientific talent in natural ecosystems by providing rolling scholarships to Namibian students (with a bias towards women) and twinning them with peers from leading Universities abroad.
 The ultimate objective is to foster knowledge exchange and deliver climate and social impact.
 Graduates of this programme will enrich the Namibian and Southern African talent pool with the new skillsets required for a future where humanity and nature coexist in better harmony.
 We hope the bright graduates of this programme further their careers in government, business, entrepreneurship, and academia.

 The Blue House will be used as living accommodation for the students.
-It will also be used as a working office, contain a reference library and function as a place to store equipment.
+It will also be a working office, contain a reference library and function as a place to store equipment.
 The working office will be used by the students, apprentices, interns and their supervisors.